-Community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+Community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 In Alaska and Tennessee, adhering to the community property laws is optional.
 If you live in a community property state, community property laws may trump beneficiary designation on a life insurance policy under certain circumstances.
 Since both spouses have an equal share of any income earned during the marriage, they also equally own any property purchased with that money.
-If a life insurance policy was purchased with community property income (if premiums were paid using community property money), the surviving spouse may claim half or a portion of the life insurance proceeds if someone other than the spouse is listed as the beneficiary.
+If a life insurance policy was purchased with community property income (if premiums were paid using community property money), the surviving spouse may file a life insurance claim for half or a portion of the policy proceeds if someone other than the spouse is listed as the beneficiary.
 The beneficiary will receive the rest.

 Can Spouses in Community Property States Waive Rights to Life Insurance Benefits?

 If a spouse wishes to waive his or her right to a certain life insurance policy, the couple may sign an agreement specifying the policy will be considered separate (not community) property.
 Usually the insurance company needs to be put on notice of such waiver of spousal rights.
 In some cases, the insurance company may ask the spouse who wishes to waive his/her rights to sign a consent form.
 In order to be valid, agreements waiving spousal rights must comply with state law requirements.

 What Happens When The Insured Forgets to Remove an Ex-Spouse As The Beneficiary?